 Dental decay, erosion, even mouth cancer can have genetic elements but in the main, they are down to our choices and the level of support we receive.

-A 2019 study found a 47% difference between required dental treatment, where patients had a dental practice focused on prevention, rather than one who thinks oral health is the responsibility of the patient.
+Research has found a significant difference in required levels of dental treatment, between dental practices focused on prevention and those which think oral health is the responsibility of the patient.

 We see similar evidence in long term patients and enjoy what is a partnership approach.
 Your dentist should take every aspect of your oral health as seriously as you do, to avoid unwanted treatment and give you a great smile.